alinelena/eu/content/english/blog/keeblego.md

 ![m65 first pcb lego holes](/images/blog/m65-pcb.jpg "img-fluid mb-50")

-I was a little bit afraid the holes will not be done right... but I was wrong... they are spot on as I put them in gebers...
+I was a little bit afraid the holes will not be done right... but I was wrong... they are spot on as I put them in gerbers...
 One thing they seems to be a little bit exact for the lego and some pressure needs to be applied to get them in...
+I used lego plates 1x4 better are 1x2 but I did not have the colours I wanted to I need to wait to replace them.

 but the result is not too bad...